Can you share a summary of child welfare consent decrees?

 For child welfare systems, this type of class-action lawsuit is typically resolved through a consent decree, or a judge’s order based on an agreement between the parties, rather than continuing the case through trial or hearings.
 A consent decree gives a judge ongoing supervisory power to enforce the decree.
 As a result, litigation is significantly time consuming, with the average life span of a consent decree about 17 years, and expensive, with the cost of legal fees, monitoring, and consulting fees estimated to reach or surpass $15 million over the lifetime of a single agreement.2

-As of August 2017, 14 state child welfare agencies were operating under a consent decree.3 They are in varying stages, from those recently entering their consent decree to those in the final stages of their exit plan.
-Only five states — Alabama, Utah, Kansas, Ohio, and Tennessee — have successfully exited from a consent decree.
-The terms of Tennessee’s exit agreement include oversight of the agency by an independent commission for 18 months.
-In addition, seven jurisdictions are currently pending litigation.4
+Currently, 15 child welfare agencies are operating under a consent decree or settlement agreement.3 They are in varying stages, from those recently entering their settlement agreement to those in the final stages of their exit plan.
+Only six states4 have successfully exited from a consent decree.
+In addition, 10 jurisdictions are currently pending litigation.5

 The following summary is divided into three sections: